 Healthy lifestyle, healthy heart

-Many daily choices that children and adolescents make affect their heart disease risk.
+Many daily choices that children and teens make affect their heart disease risk.
+Here

-Here are some choices you can encourage your children and teens to make that will
+are some choices you can encourage your children and teens to make that will help

 Get about 60 minutes of moderate to vigorous physical activity most days of the week